ngpanwei/notes/maven/copy-maven-dependencies.md

 ==========================================

 Description:
 Sometimes we want to collect all the jars from maven repository into a single folder so that we can package them easily.
+Collecting jars is what ant old-timers like to do.

+You can do this via the [maven-dependency-plugin](http://maven.apache.org/plugins/maven-dependency-plugin/). see [here](http://maven.apache.org/plugins/maven-dependency-plugin/examples/copying-project-dependencies.html) for more details.

 Add the following to your pom.xml
 ````